-- Your credit card details in order to pay a fee online for the issuance of your residence permit (for other means of payment, please visit the link above).
+- Your card details for the online payment of the fee for issuing your residence permit (for other payment methods, please check the website).

-If you fail to validate the visa within the first three months following your arrival, you will no longer be considered a legal resident in France and will be unable to re-enter the Schengen Area.
+If you do not complete this step within three months, you will no longer be a legal resident of France or be able to re-enter the Schengen Area.

-However, if your long-stay visa bears the statement “carte de séjour à solliciter”, you must submit your residence permit application to your local police station (i.e. without first contacting the Office Français de l’Immigration et de l’Intégration) in the two months following your arrival in France unless you are a minor (i.e. aged under 18 years).
+If your long-stay visa bears the words “carte de séjour à solliciter” (request residence permit), you must apply for a residence permit at the Prefecture of your place of residence, without first contacting the OFII, within two months of your arrival in France, unless you are a minor (aged under 18).

-NB: a minor aged between 16 and 18 years who works must apply for a residence permit.
+N.B. minors aged between 16 and 18 who work must request a residence permit.

-The consulate is not authorised to renew residence permits.
-You must visit your local police station (préfecture) in France.
-You can travel with your expired residence permit as long as you have the renewal confirmation receipt.
+The consulate is not authorized to renew expired residence permits.
+This is the responsibility of the Prefecture of your place of residence in France.
+You can travel with your expired residence permit if it is accompanied by the certificate of renewal application.